Spring Grove Hospital Center

-THE FOLLOWING IS A BRIEF SYNOPSIS OF SPRING GROVE HOSPITAL CENTER’S APA-ACCREDITED PRE-DOCTORAL PSYCHOLOGY INTERNSHIP TRAINING PROGRAM.
+THE FOLLOWING IS A BRIEF SYNOPSIS OF SPRING GROVE HOSPITAL CENTER’S APA-ACCREDITED DOCTORAL PSYCHOLOGY INTERNSHIP TRAINING PROGRAM.
 FOR A DETAILED DESCRIPTION OF THE PROGRAM, PARTICULARLY IT’S GOALS AND OBJECTIVES, TRAINING STAFF, OTHER RESOURCES, AS WELL AS ADMINISTRATIVE POLICIES AND PROCEDURES, PLEASE REFER TO OUR INTERNSHIP BROCHURE.

-The 40 hours/week one-year full-time pre-doctoral internship training program in the Psychology Department at Spring Grove Hospital Center is APA-accredited and a member of APPIC.
-The Internship program endorses a Practitioner-Scholar training model and is designed to train and prepare competent, independent practitioners of professional psychology who will deliver clinical psychology services, as well as lead other mental health providers in the delivery of services to the public in various settings, with a particular focus on service provision to the severely mentally ill patient population.
+The 40 hours/week one-year full-time doctoral internship training program in the Psychology Department at Spring Grove Hospital Center is APA-accredited and a member of APPIC.
+The Internship program endorses a Practitioner-Scholar training model and is designed to train and prepare competent, health service psychology practitioners who will deliver clinical psychology services, as well as lead other mental health providers in the delivery of services to the public in various settings, with a particular focus on service provision to the severely mentally ill patient population.
 The Psychology Internship Training Program strongly encourages the integration of the theoretical and empirical literature in all areas of professional decision-making.
 The program further trains and develops fledgling psychologists who are able to critically evaluate and use available literature in the field, as well as who will approach assessment, intervention, as well as consultation from a scholarly, evidence-based approach.
 At the same time, the program encourages interns to develop a unique identity consistent with the best practices in the field, professional ethics and values, and the individual’s own personal therapeutic style.

-Over the course of the internship training year, the program employs, along with specific requirements, a number of competencies as vehicles to build skills and impart knowledge so that each intern will meet the program’s goals, objectives and expectations, as well as the intern’s personal training goals and objectives.
+Over the course of the internship training year, the program employs, along with specific core requirements, a number of competencies as vehicles to build skills and impart knowledge so that each intern will meet the program’s goals, objectives and expectations, as well as the intern’s personal training goals and objectives.
 The Internship Training Program has as its primary Goals the following:

 Goal 2.
 To develop psychologists who are competent in the complexities of providing supervision of other professionals.